TissUUmaps/TissUUmaps-docs/index.rst

 Welcome to TissUUmaps's documentation!
 ======================================

 This page hosts the documentation for TissUUmaps 3.0.
+You can find a pdf version of thie documentation `here <https://tissuumaps.github.io/TissUUmaps-docs/index.pdf>`_.

 For more information on the TissUUmaps project, including video tutorials and demos, visit our website: `https://tissuumaps.github.io <https://tissuumaps.github.io>`_.